Max Manus: Man of War

-Max Manus: Man of War is a 2008 Norwegian biographical war film based on the real events of the life of resistance fighter Max Manus (9 December 1914 – 20 September 1996).
+Max Manus: Man of War (Danish: Max Manus) is a 2008 Norwegian biographical war film based on the real events of the life of resistance fighter Max Manus.
 The story follows Manus (Aksel Hennie) from the Winter War against the Soviet Union, through the outbreak of World War II and the occupation of Norway by Nazi Germany until peacetime in 1945.
 The film is based on Max Manus's own books Det vil helst gå godt and Det blir alvor, as well as other accounts and historical documentation.
 The film stays largely historically accurate, but omits some events, and moves some of the supporting characters around to show them taking part in events in place of others.
 The production included around 1,800 extras and 2,000 workers behind the cameras.

 The film's premiere was attended by King Harald V, "Tikken" Manus, Gunnar Sønsteby along with other notable individuals.
 Reception from critics was largely positive.
 Max Manus also sparked a public debate about the role of the Norwegian resistance movement during the German occupation.

 Plot

 After fighting the Soviets as a volunteer during the Winter War in Finland, Max Manus, haunted by his experiences, returns to Norway, finding it occupied by the Nazis.
 He joins with the Norwegian resistance movement in their fight against the Germans, producing illegal propaganda, but his cell is soon detected and he is arrested after jumping out a window.
-After being hospitalised, he manages to escape to Scotland where he receives British Commando training in sabotage and disinformation.
+After being hospitalised, he manages to escape to Scotland, where he receives British Commando training in sabotage and disinformation.
 Returning to Norway with his friend Gregers Gram, his first mission is an attack on German supply ships.
 He is spectacularly successful, and becomes a special target for the local Gestapo chief Siegfried Fehmer.
 Manus, however, avoids capture, and with Gram and Gunnar Sønsteby forms the so-called "Oslo Gang" and along with others, receives a medal from the Norwegian king.

 Stockholm in neutral Sweden becomes a meeting point for Norwegians in allied military service.
 Here Gram introduces Manus to "Tikken", a married woman who works as a Norwegian contact for the British consulate, and the two develop a relationship.
 As the war becomes more brutal, many of Manus' friends lose their lives, and he starts to blame himself for being the survivor.
-Late in the war he succeeds in sinking the SS Donau which was sunk on 16 January 1945.
+On 16 January 1945 he and Roy Nielsen succeed in planting limpet mines, which sank the cargo ship Donau the next day.
 After the war, at a loss due to his poor prospects, he meets an imprisoned Fehmer and realises that everyone is just a victim of the meaninglessness of war.